 Rosacea is persistent and usually worsens with time which results in changes in appearance and self-esteem.
 Most cases can be controlled easily by avoiding factors that trigger flushing, using sun protection, and by keeping the body well hydrated with water.

-The ocular symptoms may also accompany the facial symptoms in some patients yet hopefully ocular rosacea is not present.
+The ocular symptoms may also accompany the facial symptoms in some patients.
 Keratitis is very serious and can lead to poor sight.
-Dermatologist have found Rosacea-Ltd IV to be the best ocular treatment while being safe for the eyes.
+Dermatologists have found Rosacea-Ltd IV to be the best ocular treatment while being safe for the eyes.

-Ocular Rosacea usually affect patients more in dry areas of the world and those that live in dry climates.
+Ocular Rosacea usually affects patients more in dry areas of the world and those that live in dry climates.
 Also those that are more involved in exercise or outdoor expose.
 The simple key is to drink more water to keep the body and they eyes well hydrated as the eyes are usually 96% water.
 The ocular symptoms of the eyes can be very frustrating and painful to the patient as the eyes can appear very bloodshot and vision can be impaired.
-Often other ocular components are involved such as conjunctivitis,keratitis, iritis, iridocyclitis, hypopyoniritis, and blepharitis.
+Often other ocular components are involved such as blepharitis, conjunctivitis, keratitis, iritis, iridocyclitis, and hypopyoniritis.